CPE Compliance Disclosure:

 LEARNING OBJECTIVES:

-- Apply best practices for cultural transformation to real-world association scenarios.
+Apply best practices for cultural change to real-world association scenarios in order to support successful technology and AI adoption.

-- Develop a plan for fostering a resilient culture that enables organizations to navigate disruption.
+Develop an actionable plan for fostering a resilient, change-ready culture that enables ongoing adoption of AI and future technologies amid disruption.

 DELIVERY METHOD: Group Internet-Based